mobileblobs/chrometizer/README.md

 ```
 docker ps
 ```
-and all of your CPU will be consumed by the initial trans-coding.
+and all of your CPU will be consumed by the initial transcoding.
 The --restart unless-stopped will make sure it starts on boot.

 ### Native